-Tips for taxis, buses, shuttles, vans and airport limousines up to 15% are reimbursable.
+Tips for taxis, buses, shuttles, and vans up to 15% are reimbursable.

 These tips should be included on the receipt.

 Tips for porter fees and assistance with luggage:

 - Are reimbursable separately at \$1 per bag for In-State Travel as indicated in the policy. - Are reimbursed as part of the Allowance for Incidental Expenses for Out-of-State and Out-of-Country Travel and will NOT be separately reimbursed.